HabanaAI/vllm-fork/.cd/README.md

    docker compose --profile benchmark up
    ```

-   **Note:**
+   > [!NOTE]
-   When using configuration files, you do not need to set the `MODEL` environment variable, as the model name is specified within the configuration file.
+   > When using configuration files, you do not need to set the `MODEL` environment variable, as the model name is specified within the configuration file.
 However, you must still provide your `HF_TOKEN`.

-7. **Running the Server Directly with Docker**
+### 7. **Running the Server Directly with Docker**

-   For advanced configurations, you can run the vLLM server directly using the `docker run` command.
+   For full control, you can run the server using the `docker run` command.
 This approach allows you to specify any native Docker parameters as needed.

    **Example:**